-Podcasts are great learning tools and we often times use them to pass the time in our commutes.
-I myself am a huge fan.
+Articles, webinars, videos, and podcasts are great sources of inspiration.
 But do you find yourself not ever really taking action on what you learned, overwhelmed with all the new tips you want to try, or less confident afterwards?
 There is such a thing as over-learning.
-If you listen to too many podcasts you actually raise expectations about yourself so high so that you will ultimately become discouraged and not take any action on your learnings.
+If you consume too much you actually raise expectations about yourself so high so that you will ultimately become discouraged and not take any action on your learnings.
 “It’s important to balance observed learning with applied learning, and we often times get stuck in the former.”

-We have designed actionable steps you can take for each of these symptoms that can help you better leverage podcasts to work for you.
+We have designed actionable steps you can take for each of these symptoms that can help you better leverage inspirational material to work for you.

 When Your To-Do list is Longer than Your Christmas List…

 Trying to learn or take in too much new information at once can often times lead to an overwhelming to-do list.
 It’s best to come up with a list of bite-size to-do items after a single podcast or article and then highlight the ONE that you think will benefit you most right now and implement.
 Your to-do list can quickly get out of control and unmanageable and become a list for a whole workforce.
 But there is only one of you.
 If you commit yourself to one item then you will have taken a tangible step to further your goal.
 Leave the rest of the ideas in an ideas backlog that you can refer to later.
 Remember you don’t have to do all of them.
 It’s better to do a few all the way through than all of them half way.